Unlikely intersections problem for automorphisms of Markov surfaces: Introduction

 is well defined.
 It is of finite mass, thus we can suppose that it is a probability measure.
 We call it the \emph{equilibrium measure} of $f$.
 It is $f$-invariant and its support is called the \emph{Julia set} of $f$.
+It is contained in the \emph{generalised} Julia set of $f$ which is the compact $f$-invariant subset $\left\{ G^+_f = G^-_f = 0 \right\}$.
+The construction is explained for example in \cite{cantatBersHenonPainleve2009} and \cite{girandDynamicalGreenFunctions2014}.